 For term based programs, the tuition credit of academic units/courses transferred from a prior college will be calculated per credit (see addendum for current cost per credit).

-TRANSFER CREDIT POLICY FOR STUDENTS RECEIVING GIBILL® BENEFITS

-Any veteran receiving GI Bill® benefits while attending the Institute of Technology is required to obtain an official transcript from all previously attended schools and submit them to IOT-Salem for review of prior credit.
+TRANSFER CREDIT POLICY FOR STUDENTS RECEIVING GI BILL® BENEFITS the Institute of Technology is required to obtain an official transcript from all previously attended schools and submit them to IOT-Salem for review of prior credit.